Crown Holdings (CCK)

 7. Operating Margin

-Crown Holdings has managed its cost base well over the last five years.
-It demonstrated solid profitability for an industrials business, producing an average operating margin of 11.3%.
+Crown Holdings’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 11.5% over the last five years.
+This profitability was solid for an industrials business and shows it’s an efficient company that manages its expenses well.
 This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
 Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

-Looking at the trend in its profitability, Crown Holdings’s operating margin rose by 1 percentage points over the last five years, as its sales growth gave it operating leverage.
-Its expansion was impressive, especially when considering most Industrial Packaging peers saw their margins plummet.
+Looking at the trend in its profitability, Crown Holdings’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+We like to see margin expansion, but we’re still happy with Crown Holdings’s performance considering most Industrial Packaging companies saw their margins plummet.

 Crown Holdings Trailing 12-Month Operating Margin (GAAP)